 Meal Toppers and Treats

 Complete meals aren't the only use for freeze-dried diets.
-In the kibble section, we mentioned the popularity of coated kibble.
-In a similar fashion, you can crumble small pieces of freeze-dried foods into another diet to add a similar flavour and nutrition.
+You can crumble small pieces of freeze-dried foods into another diet to add flavour and nutrition, similar to a raw-coated kibble diet.

 Keep in mind that if you choose to offer freeze-dried foods without rehydrating them, they should always be added in small portions.
 Up to 10% of the diet is a good target.
 Larger portions should always be hydrated.